partykit/partykit/apps/blog/src/content/blog/flow-and-partykit-collaboration.md

 ## Appreciation

 Flow would not be this special if not for Sunil and the rest of the party's team.
-Their enthusiasm is unique, and it is incredible to work alongside them to make the web more collaborative and friendly.
+Their enthusiasm is unique, and working alongside them to make the web more collaborative and friendly is incredible.